pretix/pretix-docs/docs/topics/vouchers.md

 ### Creating a single voucher

 Clicking the :btn-icon:fontawesome-solid-plus: Create a new voucher: button takes you to a dialog for creating a single new voucher.
-This is useful for when you are planning to publish a single voucher code that can then either be used by a single person or by multiple people.
+This is useful for when you are planning to publish a single voucher code that can then either be used once or multiple times.
-The "Voucher code" already contains an automatically generated suggestion, but you can change it and provide your own as long as it is at least 5 and no more than 255 characters in length.
+The "Voucher code" field already contains an automatically generated suggestion, but you can change it and provide your own as long as it is at least 5 and no more than 255 characters in length.
 Any lower-case letters will be converted to upper case.

 ![Page titled Voucher, showing options for creating a single voucher code.](../assets/screens/vouchers/create-single.png)